leonorribeiroo/Microplate-Viewer/README.md

 - Record the image of a microplate well (with well position, timestamp and magnification) by clicking on the corresponding position on a schematic representation of the microplate.
 - Log selected wells with timestamps and magnification levels.
 - Maintain a history of selected wells and saved files.
+- See a live preview from the Raspberry Pi camera.

 The program starts from a main menu and opens a secondary window to view and interact with the microplate.